vigneshmanick/pixi/docs/features/multi_environment.md

 Introduce environment sets into the `pixi.toml` this describes environments based on `feature`'s.
 Introduce features into the `pixi.toml` that can describe parts of environments.
 As an environment goes beyond just `dependencies` the `features` should be described including the following fields:

-- `dependencies`: The conda package dependencies
+- `dependencies`: The Conda package dependencies
-- `pypi-dependencies`: The pypi package dependencies
+- `pypi-dependencies`: The PyPI package dependencies
 - `system-requirements`: The system requirements of the environment
 - `activation`: The activation information for the environment
 - `platforms`: The platforms the environment can be run on.